+IFRS 7.33(b)

+IFRS 7.IG15

-IFRS 7.33(a) IFRS 7.33(b) IFRS 7.IG15 The Group's policy is to minimise interest rate cash flow risk exposures on long-term financing.
+The Group's policy is to minimise interest rate cash flow risk exposures on long-term financing.
 Longer-term borrowings are therefore usually at fixed rates.
-At 31 December 2018, the Group is exposed to changes in market interest rates through bank borrowings at variable interest rates.
+At 31 December 2019, the Group is exposed to changes in market interest rates through bank borrowings at variable interest rates.
 Other borrowings are at fixed interest rates.
 The Group's investments in bonds and debentures all pay fixed interest rates.
 The exposure to interest rates for the Group's money market funds is considered immaterial.

-IFRS 7.40(a) IFRS 7.40(b) The following table illustrates the sensitivity of profit and equity to a reasonably possible change in interest rates of +/- 1% (2017: +/- 1%).
+IFRS 7.40(a)The following table illustrates the sensitivity of profit and equity to a reasonably possible change in interest rates of +/- 1% (2018: +/- 1%).
 These changes are considered to be reasonably possible based on observation of current market conditions.
 The calculations are based on a change in the average market interest rate for each period, and the financial instruments held at each reporting date that are sensitive to changes in interest rates.
 All other variables are held constant.

-Prof Profit for the year Equity
+Prof it for the year Equity

 + 1% - 1% + 1% - 1%

-31 December 2018 36 (36) 26 (16)
+31 December 2019 36 (36) 26 (16)

-31 December 2017 32 (32) 23 (14)
+31 December 2018 32 (32) 23 (14)